ampl/colab.ampl.com/docs/source/getting-started.rst

 - `AMPL for Courses <https://ampl.com/licenses-and-pricing/ampl-for-teaching/>`_ is another free license of full-featured AMPL with no limitations on problem size, and a selection of popular commercial and open-source solvers.
   **This license can be used on Google Colab and similar platforms for teaching.**

-- To access commercial solvers you can use solver trials associated to your `AMPL Community Edition license <https://ampl.com/ce/>`_.
+- To access commercial solvers you can use solver trials associated with your `AMPL Community Edition license <https://ampl.com/ce/>`_.

 Learn more: [`AMPL Community Edition <https://ampl.com/ce/>`_] [`AMPL for Courses <https://ampl.com/licenses-and-pricing/ampl-for-teaching/>`_]